Laharigoshika/Laharigoshika/README.md

 ### Hi there 👋

 - 🌱 I completed my masters in Business Analytics and Information.
-- 🤔 I’m looking for  full time job opputunities  to work as Data Analyst or Data Engineer.
+- 🤔 I’m looking for  full time job opputunities  to work as Data Analyst or Business Analyst.
 - 📫 How to reach me: laharigoshikaa@gmail.com
 - 😄 Pronouns: She